Skip to main content

 • Cancel the stop-work order (any cancellation of a stop-work order shall be subject to the same approvals as were required for its issuance); or

-• Extend the period of the stop-work order if it is necessary and if the contractor agrees (any extension of the stop-work order shall be by a supplemental agreement).
+• Extend the stop-work order period if necessary, and the contractor agrees (any extension shall be by a supplemental agreement).

 • PMR Processing: